 In a study reporting initial 12-month outcomes, of the 5,800 clients in the SMA model, 97% (95% CI: 96-97%) were retained [7, 8].
-A more recent retrospective study that assessed all stable clients eligible for the SMA model between 2008 and 2015 (n=18,957) found that 80.8% enrolled with median time from eligibility to enrolment of six months (interquartile range: 0-17 months).
-Cumulative probability of death or loss to follow up (LTFU) five years after first SMA eligibility was 56.3% (95% CI: 52.4-60.2%) among those never SMA enrolled, 13.9% (95% CI: 12.5-15.6%) among early SMA enrolees (within six months of eligibility) and 8.1% (95% CI 7.2-9.0%) among late SMA enrolees (more than six months after eligibility).
-In addition, a significantly higher rate of death or LTFU was observed among clients during non-SMA periods compared with those during SMA periods (adjusted rate ratio: 1.87; 95% CI 1.68-2.08, p<0.001) .
+A 2016 retrospective study that assessed all clinically stable clients eligible for the SMA model between 2008 and 2015 (n=18,957) found that 80.8% enrolled with median time from eligibility to enrolment of six months (interquartile range: 0-17 months).
+Cumulative probability of death or loss to follow up (LTFU) five years after first SMA eligibility was 56.3% (95% CI: 52.4-60.2%) among those never enrolled for SMA, 13.9% (95% CI: 12.5-15.6%) among early SMA enrolees (within six months of eligibility) and 8.1% (95% CI: 7.2-9.0%) among late SMA enrolees (more than six months after eligibility).
+In addition, a significantly higher rate of attrition (death or LTFU) was observed among clients during non-SMA periods compared with those during SMA periods (adjusted rate ratio: 1.87; 95% CI: 1.68-2.08, p<0.001) .

-In Zambia, an analysis of 62,084 stable clients (on treatment for >6 months with CD4 >200 cells/μl and not on TB treatment or unwell) showed that the longer the appointment interval and ART refill (up to six months), the less likely the patient was to be have missed appointments, have a gap in medication or become lost to follow up .
-Qualitative work to explore healthcare workers and patient experiences of a fast-track model demonstrated that healthcare workers and clients viewed the model as being able to decongest the clinic and reduce waiting times.
+In Zambia, an analysis of 62,084 clinically stable clients (on treatment for >6 months with CD4 >200 cells/μl and not on TB treatment or unwell) showed that the longer the appointment interval and ART refill (up to six months), the less likely the client was to have missed appointments, have a gap in medication or become lost to follow up .
+Qualitative work to explore healthcare workers and client experiences of a fast-track model demonstrated that healthcare workers and clients viewed the model as being able to decongest the clinic and reduce waiting times.
 Overall, the model was highly applicable and acceptable.
 There were requests to carry out additional activities, such as taking weight and blood pressure that were continued, in the dedicated fast-track service room .
 The need for additional screening activities during ART refill visits should be further explored.

 In politically unstable settings, such as the Central African Republic, South Sudan and the Democratic Republic of the Congo, the ability to provide extended refills of three to six months has also enabled continuity of ART delivery during periods of acute conflict .

 Extended ART refills and fast-track service delivery models have also shown benefits for children.
-In a study assessing the implementation of multi-month prescriptions (MMPs) for youth across six African countries, clients aged 0-19 years were transitioned to MMPs when defined as clinically stable.
+In a study assessing the implementation of multi-month prescriptions (MMPs) for children across six sub-Saharan African countries, clients aged 0-19 years were transitioned to MMPs when they were defined as clinically stable.
 The study analysed outcomes from more than 22,000 children, 66% of whom were transitioned to MMPs.
 Of those transitioned, 2.6% were lost to follow up and 2% died.
 Virological suppression remained high over the first five years in MMPs, ranging by year from 79% to 85%.
 These results provide reassuring evidence that children and adolescents who are clinically stable can have good outcomes with reduced visit frequencies and extended ART refills .